-The Australian Government is making big changes to how older people get help at home so they can stay independent for longer.
-The new Support at Home program will replace the existing Commonwealth Home Support Programme (CHSP), Home Care Packages (HCP) and Short-Term Restorative Care (STRC) from ** 1 November 2025 ** (subject to final rollout).
+The Australian Government has made big changes to how older people get help at home so they can stay independent for longer.
+The Support at Home program has replaced the existing Commonwealth Home Support Programme (CHSP), Home Care Packages (HCP) and Short-Term Restorative Care (STRC).
 The goal is to make home care simpler, fairer and easier to navigate — but for many older people and families, it’s important to understand what’s changing, what services will be available and how the fees will work.

 This guide explains everything you need to know about Support at Home: how it works, who is eligible, how to get assessed, the kinds of help you can receive, how to choose your provider, and practical tips for getting the most from the system.
 Whether you’re planning ahead for yourself or helping an ageing loved one, you’ll find clear, up-to-date information here.